dk14/wolfram-mega/docs/traders.md

 The rule for evolving offer state collaboratively is to always pick the offer with highest PoW difficulty in a most progressed state (longest chain of back-references).

-_Note: One can accept offers outside of Mega mempool network - given that counter-party provided `contact`._
+_Note: One can accept offers outside of Mega mempool network - given that counter-party provided `contact`.
+Then follow-ups would be communicated directly without Mega-facilitation._

 # Composite contracts